openx/prebid-mobile-android/mobile-android-sdk-doc/info/integration-mopub/android-in-app-bidding-mopub-info.md

 #### Step 1: Create Ad View

 In the scenario with MoPub integration the MoPub's SDK plays the central role in managing ad views in the application's UI.
 You have to create and place MoPub's Ad View into the app page.
-If a winning bid on Prebid wins in the MoPub waterfall it will be rendered via Mediation in the place of original MoPub's Ad View by Prebid Rendering SDK.
+If a winning bid on Prebid wins in the MoPub waterfall it will be rendered via Mediation in the place of original MoPub's Ad View by Prebid Rendering Module.

 #### Step 2: Create Ad Unit